Alexandra Trusova: Personal life

-A short biography of her career through her teenage years has been published in Russian, Alexandra Trusova.
-The Girl Who Fights Gravity: And Changes the World of Woman's Figure Skating, with an English translation released in March 2021.
+A short biography detailing her career throughout her teenage years was published in Russian under the title Alexandra Trusova.
+The Girl Who Fights Gravity: And Changes the World of Women’s Figure Skating, with an English translation released in March 2021.

-As of 2022, Trusova is in a relationship with the 2022 Beijing team event gold medalist Mark Kondratiuk.
+Trusova was in a relationship with Mark Kondratiuk, the 2022 Beijing Olympic team event bronze medalist, from May 2022 until the summer of 2023.
+In late 2023, she began a relationship with fellow Russian figure skater Makar Ignatov.
+On June 17, 2024, Trusova and Ignatov announced their engagement, and they were married on August 17, 2024, after which Trusova adopted the surname Ignatova.

+On March 22, 2025, the couple publicly announced via Instagram that they were expecting their first child.
+On August 6, 2025, the couple welcomed their first child, a son named Mikhail.
+Trusova started recovery shortly after giving birth, and is already regaining her jumps, currently working on triple jumps in combinations.

 Career

 Early career

-Trusova began learning to skate in 2008.
-She trained in Ryazan under Olga Shevtsova before relocating to Moscow in 2015, where she was coached by Alexander Volkov.
-She joined the Khrustalny (Crystal) rink where Eteri Tutberidze and Sergei Dudakov became her coaches in 2016.
+Trusova began learning to skate in 2008 at the age of four.
+She initially trained in Ryazan under the guidance of Olga Shevtsova before relocating to Moscow in 2015, where she was coached by Alexander Volkov.
+In 2016, she joined the Khrustalny (Crystal) rink, where she began training under Eteri Tutberidze and Sergei Dudakov.

-Trusova finished 4th at the 2017 Russian Junior Championships, placing 6th in the short program and 4th in the free skate.
+Trusova placed fourth at the 2017 Russian Junior Championships, finishing sixth in the short program and fourth in the free skate.